 - Commercial tree- or soil-related product testing primarily for the benefit of the company that manufactures the product.

-For 2019, the Hyland R Johns Grants Program is looking to fund research on a topic related to Urban Forestry with emphasis on assessment, management and maintenance of communities of trees rather than individual specimens or species.
+For 2020, the Hyland R. Johns Grants Program is looking to fund research on a topic related to Urban Forestry with emphasis on assessment, management and maintenance of communities of trees rather than individual specimens or species.
 Some examples of areas of potential interest to TREE Fund are:

 - New or refined tools to facilitate development of baseline and recurring tree inventories, including those used to assess impact of catastrophic weather events such as fire, flood, and excessive wind;

-- The role of urban trees in the creation/maintenance of ecosystem services, including:
+- The role of urban trees in the creation/maintenance of ecosystem service;

 - Determination of the impacts of communities of invasive species on existing and future urban forest diversity and health.